Internet-of-People/iop-profile-server/docs/ARCH-PS-Component-Layers.md

 # Profile Server Component Layers

-Each of the profile server's components belong to one of the four layers - kernel layer, data layer, network layer, and utility layer.
+Each of the profile server's module belong to one of the three layers - kernel layer, data layer, and network layer.
 In the profile server's design a *component* is a special module that is controlled by the component manager and has a controlled life cycle.

+## IoP Server Library

+Besides the layers in the profile server itself, there is a special layer in form of IoP Server Library.
+This libary contains modules across all layers that can be reused in different projects.
+This includes:

+ * Modules related to logging, regular expression evaluation, file handling, and extension classes module.
+ * Module providing cryptography functions.
+ * Set of modules implementing the IoP network protocol and providing support for easy work with the protocol on higher levels.
+ * Set of modules collectively known as Server Core, which provide base classes and support for building IoP network servers, including
+   * modules that define component structure and implement component life cycle management;
+   * cron component that is responsible for running repeated tasks;
+   * TCP role server module that represents a single open port which offers services of one or more server's interfaces;
+   * base classes for implementation of network clients.

 ## Kernel Layer

 Kernel layer contains the following:

- * Modules that define component structure and implement component life cycle management.
+ * Kernel module that cares about correct initialization of all other components.
  * Configuration component that loads and stores the profile server configuration from the configuration file.
- * Cron component that is responsible for running repeated tasks.

 ## Data Layer